 The reasoning behind this assumption is that:

-(1) Each indifference curve represents a different level of satisfaction and.
+(1).
+Each indifference curve represents a different level of satisfaction.

-Hence, no point On two different indifference curves can be common to each; The two curves will have to be perfectly independent of each other.
+Hence, no point In two different indifference curves can be common to each; The two curves will have to be perfectly independent of each other.

-5. An Indifference Curve Neither Touches Horizontal Axis Nor Vertical Axis
+5. An Indifference Curve Neither Touches the Horizontal Axis Nor the Vertical Axis

 Another characteristic of the indifference curve is that an indifference curve does not touch the x-axis.

-If it does so it means he consumes the very large amount of commodity X and zero amount of commodity Y.
+If it does so it means he consumes a very large amount of commodity X and zero amount of commodity Y.

-This situation has been shown in the diagram as given below:
+This situation has been shown in the diagram given below:

 6. Perfect Complementary Goods have L-Shaped Indifference Curves